Without goals, you’re aiming at nothing and hitting it each time. They give us each a target to aim at.

 Over the years, learning what works for me and what doesn’t, I’ve drastically pared down my system to consist mostly of a sheet or two of goals to achieve annually, and then smaller goals and to-do lists that I craft from week to week.
 This works well in conjunction with my calendar for appointments and […]

 Living frugally, to be successful, has to be about saving money in ways that don’t leave you or your family feeling frustrated or deprived.
 A frugal living tip is only going to work effectively in your life if it fits your lifestyle and your values.
 It took me years to learn that.
 I could never […]

 Life changes, and so do our priorities.
 Although at our core, I think we tend to value the same thing overall, I know that how I enacted that has changed over the years.
 For example, as I’ve grown and matured in the Lord, and as I’ve grown and matured in other areas (being a wife, […]

 When it comes to WAHM ideas, that is, ideas for moms to make money at home, most of them seem to involve selling some multi level marketing product that is far overpriced, endless home parties, or maybe making crafts and hoping to sell them either online or at craft fairs.
 Very few people talk about […]

 Are you worried about your personal savings (or lack thereof?)
 You’re not alone.
-Since the day when a financial planner guy caused me a few weeks’ worth of lost sleep, and several dozen panic attacks by telling us we should be putting aside $1,000 a month to our savings for retirement and college for our […]
+Since the day when a financial planner guy caused me a few weeks’ worth of lost sleep, and several dozen panic attacks by telling us we should put aside $1,000 a month to our savings for retirement and college for our then-three […]

 On Monday, I talked a little bit about why goals fail.
 Today, my post is going to zero in a little bit on one of those points: how to make your goals part of your every day life.
 In our family, we created some long term goals for different things.
 One of those areas was […]